 Participants will, upon completion of this course, successfully demonstrate their ability to:

-- Explain the difference between standardization and Standard Work (also Standardized Work)
+- Explain the difference between standardization and Standardized Work (SW)

-- Explain the importance of Standard Work for a Lean manufacturing
+- Explain the importance of SW for a Lean manufacturing

 - Use a Table of Production Capacity by Process

-- Use Standard Work documents to find kaizen opportunities
+- Use SW documents to find kaizen opportunities

-- Use Standard Work for documenting and sustaining kaizen
+- Use SW for documenting and sustaining kaizen

 Combination lecture and classroom exercises